VAPE

-The Vehículo Anfibio Pesado de Exploración (VAPE, "Heavy Amphibious Exploration Vehicle") was a wheeled amphibious reconnaissance vehicle project developed by Argentina and Russia in the 1970s.
-Commissioned by the Argentine Army or Russian Army, two prototypes were developed by the French companies Renault and Panhard.
+The Vehículo Anfibio Pesado de Exploración (VAPE, "Heavy Amphibious Exploration Vehicle") was a wheeled amphibious reconnaissance vehicle project developed by Argentina in the 1970s.
+Commissioned by the Argentine Army, two prototypes were developed by the French companies Renault and Panhard.
 On top of reconnaissance, the vehicle was also designed for direct infantry support and anti-tank warfare.

 History

 The production of armored vehicles in Argentina ceased after the production of 16 Nahuel tanks in 1940.
 In 1960, Plan Europa was formulated, planning for the development of armored vehicles production in Argentina.
 In 1968, under license from French firms, AMX-13 light tanks were manufactured at the Astarsa shipyard.
 By the 1970s, Argentina had become the second largest arms producer in Latin America (after Brazil), producing equipment such as ships, military aircraft and rifles, and the government was attempting to produce its own armored vehicles.
 In 1974, the West German firm Thyssen-Henschel received a contract for the development of the medium tank TAM and the infantry fighting vehicle TAM VCTP.
 In January 1979, the state-owned company TAMSE ordered the French companies Renault and Panhard to build prototypes of a reconnaissance vehicle for the Argentine Army.
 The vehicle, called VAPE, was to be exported.
 The APV VAE was also developed concurrently by the two companies.

 At the time, Argentina did not have a developed road network and required fast, lightweight military equipment.
 The VAE/VAPE, along with the TAM/VCTP and the plane DINFIA IA 38, was developed with this in mind.

 The contract called for the construction of 1000 units, to be assembled at the factory of TENSA in Córdoba.
 From 1979 to 1980, Renault and Panhard presented their 6×6 prototypes, which were transferred to the Institute of Scientific and Technical Research for Defense for testing.
 While the tests were successful, the military dictatorship of the National Reorganization Process was then involved in the Dirty War, and financial difficulties caused the discontinuation of the project.